Client disconnects from core if downloading scrollback takes over 60 seconds (i.e. on a slow connection)

 Also maybe related, when I leave Quassel running over night, it usually is disconnected from core when I wake up.
 As well, when the CPU usage is high, Quassel sometimes gets disconnected from the core.

-#2 Updated by ZRegis about 12 years ago
+#2 Updated by ZRegis almost 13 years ago

 Same problem for me (on protocol version 6) particularly when you are using unstable connection (aka as Wireless).
 You loose few packets, you loose the connection.

 Sol 1: Provide a way to increase the heart beat time out.